 Your essential food guide to Friuli-Venezia Giulia

 Discover the food, drink and dishes Friuli-Venezia Giulia is best known for with our food lover’s guide to the region.
 One of Italy’s most varied food regions, Fruili is close to the country’s borders with Austria and Slovenia, so the cuisine is full of sauerkraut-based stews, mountain cheeses and sweets flavoured with prunes and apples.
-But there is also the influence of Mediterranean flavours from the fish caught along the region’s Adriatic coastline and the beloved local prosciutto di San Daniele.
+But there is also the influence of Mediterranean flavours, from the fish caught along the region’s Adriatic coastline to the beloved local prosciutto di San Daniele.

 Our star dish from the area is cheesy potato recipe frico – like the love child of fondue and a Spanish tortilla.
 Paired with a glass of white wine (the region has many fantastic options), it’s a must-try for autumn.
 Read on to get the recipe and find out all about what Friuli has to offer.